1988 Black Sea bumping incident

 At the time, the Soviet Union recognized the right of innocent passage for warships in its territorial waters solely in designated sea lanes.
 The United States believed that there was no legal basis for a coastal nation to limit warship transits to sea lanes only.
 Subsequently, the U.S. Department of State found that the Russian-language text of the United Nations Convention on the Law of the Sea, Article 22, paragraph 1 allowed the coastal state to regulate the right of innocent passage whenever necessary, while the English-language text did not.
-Following the incident, the Soviet Union agreed to resolve the issue of innocent passage in Soviet territorial waters.
+After the incident, the Soviet Union agreed to resolve the issue of innocent passage in Soviet territorial waters.

 Background

 In 1979, the United States launched an informal program to promote the "rights and freedoms of navigation and overflight guaranteed to all nations under international law".
 The US government said that it initiated the program because some countries were beginning to assert jurisdictional boundaries beyond traditional claims.
 The United States wished to stop this and, it said, diplomatic protests had seemed to be ineffective.
 A new customary international law could emerge if nations avoided operating their ships and aircraft in the disputed areas, and the US saw this as undesirable.

 In the 1980s, US warships were passing through the straits from the Mediterranean into the Black Sea two or three times a year to "show the flag" and to claim the right of innocent passage in the coastal states.
 Aside from the right of free passage, US naval activity in the Black Sea served the purpose of upholding US rights under the 1936 Montreux Convention Regarding the Regime of the Straits.
 According to a US government official, "the Dardanelles and the Bosporus form an international waterway" under that convention and "if you don't periodically reaffirm your rights you find that they're hard to revive".

 Meanwhile, "The Rules of Navigation and Sojourn of Foreign Warships in the Territorial Waters and Internal Waters and Ports of the USSR", enacted by the Soviet Council of Ministers in 1983, acknowledged the right of innocent passage of foreign warships only in restricted areas of Soviet territorial waters in the Baltic, Sea of Okhotsk and the Sea of Japan; no sea lanes for innocent passage in the Black Sea were designated.
 Soviet vessels and aircraft were routinely dispatched to observe US warships there.

 After the 1986 incident in the Black Sea, also involving USS Yorktown and USS Caron, a meeting of the Soviet Defence Council was held later in the same year.
 At the meeting, the Commander-in-Chief of the Soviet Navy Vladimir Chernavin suggested to Mikhail Gorbachev, Defense Minister Sergey Sokolov, Foreign Minister Eduard Shevardnadze, and other senior officials that intruding foreign warships could be driven from Soviet waters by several means, including bumping.